matto2/517-rental/_src/index.md

 <img src="/img/517-front_IMG_2778.jpeg" alt="Image of the front of the house">

 This delightful Craftsman-style home is situated on the desirable westside of Santa Cruz, California.
-It boasts a convenient location within walking distance to bus stops, a health food store, restaurants, and the downtown area, making it easily accessible to amenities.
-Nestled in a peaceful neighborhood, this home is ideally positioned midway between the entrance to UCSC and Cowells Beach, offering a serene and desirable living environment.
+It boasts a convenient location within walking distance to bus stops, a health food store, restaurants, and downtown shopping.
+Nestled in a peaceful neighborhood, this home is ideally positioned midway between the entrance to UCSC and Cowell's Beach, offering a serene and desirable living environment.

 <div id="my-gallery">
 <div class="grid">